Posted on Jul 20, 2012 in Family Law by Angela Wipat

 What this all means is that you can obtain evidence of your spouse’s adultery or unreasonable behaviour from a vast number of sources, but you cannot intercept your spouses’ phone calls without their knowledge and try to rely on that evidence to prove your divorce.
 That would amount to a breach of the Regulation of Investigatory Powers Act 2000 – and just look at where that might lead you!!
 You have been warned.

-Stephen Brand is a specialist Family Law Solicitor.
-If you have any questions about separation or divorce please contact Stephen on firstname.lastname@example.org or call 01382 229111.
+If you have any questions about separation or divorce please contact a member of the Family law team.

 Receive the latest news, legal updates and event information straight to your inboxStay Updated